mamba-org/micromamba-docker/docs/faq.rst

 required package.

-This error sometimes occurs when moving from one CPU architecture to another, such as when moving from x86 to a ARM-based CPUs (such as Apple M1 and M2 CPUs).
+This error sometimes occurs when moving from one CPU architecture to another, such as when moving from x86 to ARM-based CPUs (such as Apple M1 and M2 CPUs).
 Some conda repositories do a good job of supporting multiple architectures (such as Conda Forge), but others only support x86 CPUs (Bioconda).
 You can work around this by forcing ``docker build ...`` to emulate another CPU